neonevm/neon-evm.docs/docs/to_be_redistributed/how_to_guides/deploy_contract.md

 </div>

 If your contract contains several modules, you can see the details of each of them by clicking on the corresponding name.
-You can also see logs of the transactions that are made appearing on the bottom of the window.
+You can also see logs of the transactions that are made at the bottom of the window.

 ----

 > **Useful links**
 > https://ethereum.org/en/developers/tutorials/deploying-your-first-smart-contract/